kevin29a/angular-janus-sample-app/README.md

 ## Running

-This can be run locally by the standard command:
+This can be run locally by installing dependencies and using the standard `ng` command:

 ```
+yarn install
 ng serve
 ```